alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 The "Views per active user" metric divides the total number of views for a page by the number of active users who viewed it.

+This exploration uses "Active users" instead of "Total users" because the "Views per active user" metric is calculated using active users.

 For example, if a page received 100 views from 70 active users, the result would be 1.43 views per active user.

 Higher values may indicate that users are revisiting the page multiple times within a session or across sessions.
 This can reflect: